-The Webster dictionary provides a simple definition for gravel as loose, rounded, fragments of rock.
+The Merriam-Webster provides a simple definition for gravel as loose, rounded, fragments of rock.
 Geologically, and more precisely, gravel is defined as a natural accumulation of rounded rock fragments which consists mostly of particles larger than sand (greater than 2 mm in diameter), but which often naturally occurs as a mixture with sand and silt.
 Commercially though, the definition is more functionally demanding and requires that the aggregate be composed of clean, properly shaped and sized particles that are tough, durable and sound, and that retain their uniform physical and chemical properties over long periods of time in the uses in which they are applied — uses that range from ornamental landscape aggregate, filter medium, construction fill to component of concrete and asphalt.
 The sand and finer fractions of rock particles recovered from gravel deposits have their own commercial uses.
 In our daily lives we see hundreds of different applications for gravel and sand, each having its own special requirements for size, appearance/color, hardness, shape, durability, inertness, etc.

 Significant sources of sand and gravel include the deposits of unconsolidated sediments present in the flood plains of rivers.
 These are known as alluvial gravels.
 Walk along a stream bank and see for yourself what these river sediments look like and how the grain sizes of the rock and sand mixture ranges from tiny particles of silt to boulders.